GiladShapira94/Minikube---MLRun-Offline-Open-Source/README.md

   ```
   kubectl create namespace mlrun
   ```
-4. Load all necessary images from All_Images directory - tip use the Images-loader.sh bash script
+4. Load all necessary images from the All_Images directory - Tip use the Images-loader.sh bash script
   ```
   sh Images-loader.sh
   ```